pgte/metaduck.com-v3/src/content/blog/computational-psychiatry-afterburn-hierarchical-gaussian-filters.md

 ---
-title: "Diving Deeper: Perception, Beliefs, and the Hierarchical Gaussian Filter"
+title: "Perception, Beliefs, and the Hierarchical Gaussian Filter"
 description: "A practical introduction to the Hierarchical Gaussian Filter (HGF) in computational psychiatry—how it models human perception, belief updating, and learning under uncertainty, with intuitive explanations for software engineers."
 author: "Pedro Teixeira"
 date: 2025-09-18